brandonstrohmeyer/imu_video_sync/README.md

 - Video file (MP4)
 - Log file (CSV)

-Then click **Generate Offset** to run the same processing as the CLI and view the output in the window.
+Then click **Analyze & Sync** to run the same processing as the CLI and view the results in the window.

 ## Outputs
 - **Signal Candidates** table (includes the selected signal).